gtema/openstack/doc/src/osc.md

 ###### **Options:**

 * `--description <DESCRIPTION>` — A free form description of the flavor.
 Limited to 65535 characters in length.
-Only printable characters are allowed
+Only printable characters are allowed.

+   **New in version 2.55**
 * `--disk <DISK>` — The size of a dedicated swap disk that will be allocated, in MiB.
 If 0 (the default), no dedicated swap disk will be created
 * `--id <ID>` — Only alphanumeric characters with hyphen ‘-’, underscore ‘\_’, spaces and dots ‘.’ are permitted.
 If an ID is not provided, then a default UUID will be assigned
 * `--name <NAME>` — The display name of a flavor